banked/banked_flutter_sdk_example/README.md

 pod ‘Banked’
 ```

-2. Open the file AppDelegate.swift located under Runner > Runner in the Project navigator.
+2. Open the file `AppDelegate.swift` located under Runner > Runner in the Project navigator.

-Add the following code to setup the Banked SDK to initialise, send events to the common dart code and receive events from the dart code and SDK.
+Add the following code to set up the Banked SDK to initialise, send events to the common dart code and receive events from the dart code and SDK.

 ```swift
 import UIKit